The home of LibreOffice

-Andreas Mantke made his first experience with free software at the end of the 1990s when he started to use a SuSE Linux distribution.
-That time he tried out also some of the development packages of OpenOffice.org.
-In 2002 he joined the project of the free office suite and wrote his first howto 'First Steps in Impress'.
-He served for about four years as contact person for documentation in the project and wrote some more howtos.
-He got involved also in some other subprojects e.g. documentation and extensions website, and worked with the Portable team.
-Andreas supported the way to an independent foundation as the home for development of the office suite and its community from the announcement in September 2010 and started working for LibreOffice and The Document Foundation on different areas during his spare time then.
-He surfed as a deputy member on the Board of Directors of at the Document Foundation since its establishment in February 2012.
-He works for the infrastructure team of the foundation, administrate the LibreOffice extensions- and templates-site and attends many events on behalf of the foundation and LibreOffice.
+Andreas Mantke made his first experience with free software at the end of the 1990s when he started to use Linux and tried out some of the development packages of OpenOffice.org a bit later.
+He joined the free office suite project in 2002 and wrote some howto for the software.
+He got involved in different areas of the project, e.g. documentation and extensions website, and worked with the Portable team.
+Andreas supported the way to an independent foundation as the home for development of the office suite and its community and started working for LibreOffice and The Document Foundation on different areas since September 2010.
+He surfed as a (deputy) member on the Board of Directors at the Document Foundation since its establishment in February 2012.
+He worked for the infrastructure team of the foundation and attends many events on behalf of the foundation and LibreOffice.